Southwest Queensland Wildlife Tour to the Outback

-A 6-day Australian outback tour (8 is better, and can be extended to this) way out west to wide-open spaces, wonderful sunsets, clear starry skies, red sands, red kangaroos, grey kangaroos, echidnas, shingleback lizards, sand monitors, emus, flocks of wild budgerigars, Major Mitchell cockatoos (pink with red and yellow crests), colourful outback parrots, flocks of budgerigars and finches, wood swallows, bee-eater, apostlebirds, coughs, black kites and many other birds in the true outback ecosystems of Bowra and Currawinya National Park.
+This is a 6-day Outback Wildlife Tour in Southern Queensland which will take you way out west to wide-open spaces, wonderful sunsets, clear starry skies, red sands, red kangaroos, grey kangaroos, echidnas, shingleback lizards, sand monitors, emus, flocks of wild budgerigars, Major Mitchell cockatoos (pink with red and yellow crests), colourful outback parrots, flocks of budgerigars and finches, wood swallows, bee-eater, apostlebirds, coughs, black kites and many other birds in the true outback ecosystems of Bowra and Currawinya National Park.

 Accommodation is comfortable but basic (no tv or swimming pool, except first and last nights in St George): the route maximises wildlife and wilderness and generally steers clear of usual tourist destinations.
 Option for 8-day 7 nights tours.